Frequently Asked Questions

 -

-"Natural medicine" means the following substances in any form that would cause such plant or fungus to be described in the "Uniform Controlled Substances Act of 2013," Article 18 of Title 18: DMT; ibogaine; mescaline (excluding peyote); psilocybin/psilocyn.
+Colorado’s Natural Medicine Health Act uses the term “Natural Medicine”: substances in any form that would cause such plant or fungus to be described in the "Uniform Controlled Substances Act of 2013," Article 18 of Title 18: DMT; ibogaine; mescaline (excluding peyote); psilocybin/psilocyn.

 -